-Toor Daal is a must have for all pregnant women out there because it is rich in Folic Acid.
+Toor Dal is a must-have for all pregnant women because it is rich in Folic Acid.
 Folic Acid is necessary for the development of the fetus and may help defend birth defects of the neural tube, such as spina bifida.

 2. It is a great way to add protein to your diet

-Beans and pulses, such as Toor Dal, can be included in the protein, and vegetable subgroups of healthy eating plan.
+Beans and pulses, such as Toor Dal, can be included in the protein, and vegetable subgroups of a healthy eating plan.
 This is because legumes like Toor or Arhar Dal are an excellent source of plant nutrients and proteins and also contain dietary fiber.

 3. A superior source of carbohydrates